grandeemir/grandeemir/README.md

-# 👋 Hi there, I'm Emircan!
+# 👋 Hi there, I'm Emir!

 I'm an aspiring **SOC Analyst** with a strong passion for cybersecurity and digital defense.
 I'm currently building my skills in SIEM tools, incident response, threat hunting, and more — every single day.